Sign-in to Account

 How to Get Rid of Ants in the Kitchen

-Written by Aptive Environmental January 8, 2019
+Written by Aptive Pest Control January 8, 2019

 In the animal kingdom, it is hard to find an animal that is quite as tenacious as the ant.
 Even after conducting a deep clean of your kitchen, it is possible for ants to return in search of food and water.
 In order to get rid of ants, you need to adopt a comprehensive pest control approach, focusing not only on your home, but on surrounding ant colonies that my been your yard as well.